 During this week's Build conference, Microsoft unveils the new Windows and many of its features, using the new WinRT.
 During Aleš Holeček's talk, selecting a file from C# using the new library was shown.
 The interesting part is that it was asynchronous and used the new C# 5

-So, I started preview Visual Studio 11 from preview Windows 8 running as a virtual machine in VirtualBox (which took some figuring out to set up properly) and went to try it by myself.
+So, I started the preview Visual Studio 11 from the preview Windows 8 running as a virtual machine in VirtualBox (which took some figuring out to set up properly) and went to try it by myself.
 The code looks like this:

 var picker = new OpenFilePicker(); var file = await picker.PickSingleFileAsync();